3 Essential Questions When Considering An AED

 Indifference invites risk.
 Because of the effectiveness of AEDs to treat SCA, the vast majority of cardiac arrest lawsuits result from either a failure to make an AED available to employees and/or patrons, or a failure to use an available AED.
 As of yet, no lawsuits have been filed in an incident where an AED program was used in a timely manner.
 Richard Lazar, an attorney at the forefront of AED law explains, “In general, businesses that implement AED programs appear to reduce the risk of liability for Sudden Cardiac Arrest lawsuits as compared to businesses who do not.”2

-.
+Compliance is the key.
 A compliant AED program addresses industry standards as well as federal and state AED laws.
 Industry standards tend to focus on the strategy, maintenance and use of an AED program, whereas AED laws generally address accountability issues such as EMS notification of AED placement, training requirements, program oversight...etc.
 Time after time, courts prove that the best way to reduce liability in the event of a cardiac arrest is with an AED program that complies with both the actions defined by industry standards and the accountability provided by AED laws.

 Is an AED program expensive?